SmilePlease

 Water-resistant coating that protects against spills

 The protective coating makes our prints water-resistant and prevents curling or deterioration over time.
-Accidental spills, humid environments, and everyday handling won't damage your photos.
+Accidental spills, humid environments, and everyday handling will not damage your photos.

 Smudge-proof surface—safe to handle immediately